leportella/v4/content/en/posts/2022-01-16-from-analytics-to-goat-counter.md

 Since I installed GoatCounter, I haven’t removed the tracker from analytics and now I have enough data (6 months) to analyze the differences between both of them, what to expect moving forward and fully remove the Google Analytics counter from my website.

 I analyzed the period between 13 July 2021 to 13 January 2022.
-All the results for each section is summarized in the last section, for those who want a quick answer.

 # Where are people coming from?